KateBu/bot-1.3/README.md

 # Update info
-## The bot doesn't work properly now, I started to change structures and haven't completed yet.
+## I started to change structures and haven't completed yet.
+The Telegram bot can work with text messages, audio files, documents, voice files, videos, animations and /help command.
+The VK bot can work with text messages and /help command.
-## Please don't look at this code (it's in a very bad condition) and don't try to run it for a while.
+## The code is not formatted yet.

 # Echo bot for Telegram and VK